lorenzinigiovanni/simple-pdf-generator/README.md

 Simple PDF Generator:

-- useses Bootstrap (5.1.0) and jQuery (3.6.0), they will be injected automatically in the HTML file;
 - supports custom CSS and JS;
 - fills custom fields in the HTML template;
 - can generate dynamic tables automatically.